 By contrast, the message log is a summary statement of something that happened, and the event log is more of a status log.

 I've had people look at the diagnostic log and tell me it doesn't show any errors.
-My response to that is it often doesn't report a fault but is more useful for what it does say, and what should be there but isn't.
+My response to that is it often doesn't report a fault but is more useful for what it does say and what should be there but isn't.

 What we do with the diagnostic log

-In order to diagnose a problem you may be having, the technical staff may ask you to configure your diagnostic logging to track more settings.
+To diagnose a problem you may be having, the technical staff may ask you to configure your diagnostic logging to track more settings.
 How to do that is explained below.